Rosaplankton/triangle-algorithm/README.md

 ####material
 grey cardboard triangel, colored pencils(red, green,yellow,blue,white)

-1. put the triangle in front of you, so that the rectangular corner points to the top
+1.put the triangle in front of you, so that the rectangular corner points to the top

-2. pick out the white pencil an draw in each corner a cricle of a random size 3.hatch the circles with your favorite color
+2.pick out the white pencil an draw in each corner a cricle of a random size

+3.hatch the circles with your favorite color

 4.define with a point the center of each circle